alttch/pptop/README.md

     pptop
 ```

 and then select Python process you want to inject to from the list.
-A process
-should have an access to *pptop.injection* module, so either use the same
-Python as ppTOP does, or **pptop** package must be installed manually into
-corresponding virtual environment.

 Alternatively, you can start it with